 - Injury control

 - Cancer Prevention

-As a Community and Behavioral Health Student you'll:
+As a student in Community and Behavioral Health you'll:

 - Access and analyze data to access public health problems

 - Develop and plan programs and policies to address public health problems